-Millfields is shown to be at risk in a 1% AEP event.
-However, safe access and egress can be provided via Newtown Road which is not affected by flood risk.
+St Mary's Road to the north of the site is shown to be at risk in a 1% AEP event.
+However, safe access and egress can be provided via Great Whyte and Field Road, which are not affected by flood risk.
+Field Road is affected by surface water ponding.